min69u/Reforestation/README.md

-## What is worse then finding a worm in your Apple?
-Finding half a worm in your Apple.
+## I started a new business making yachts in my attic this year...the sails are going through the roof